Toylerrr/rawg-to-steam/README.md

 ### Selecting a default language

-If you want to set a default language to `german` or `italian` for example for all incoming requests, you can set `STEAM_DEFAULT_LANGUAGE=german` in your environment variables.
+If you want to set a default language to `german` or `italian` for example for all incoming requests, you can set `R2S_LANG=german` in your environment variables.
 Default value is `english`.

 ## Changing the Log Level